The Lavin Agency Speakers Bureau

 As a consultant, Cas has worked with the leadership and design teams at Nike, Ford, Disney Imagineering, and MIT.
 She teaches the world’s biggest companies to integrate the benefits of play, open-ended processes, and new ways of thinking into their ethos.
 Cas also designs indoor and outdoor play spaces for schools, public parks, and museums, including the recently opened Wobbly World at Liberty Science Center, New Jersey.
 As an educator of twelve years and a former associate professor at the Rhode Island School of Design, she’s dedicated her life to challenging conventional ideas about how we learn, and what types of learning have value.
 She’s collaborated with thought leaders in design, early education, and play advocacy who share her passion for reimagining our systems for learning and play.

-Cas is designing a “prototyping play” exhibition at the Queens Museum for Fall 2023, and is designing teaching tools for the Walker Art Center for Spring 2024 and beyond.
-She is currently featured in a retrospective exhibition about play called the Object/s of Play: The Work of Cas Holman and Karen Hewitt at Shelburne Museum in Shelburne, VT.
-Cas is also writing a book about play with science co-writer Lydia Denworth to be published in 2025.
+Cas designed a “prototyping play” exhibition at the Queens Museum in 2023, and created teaching tools for the Walker Art Center for 2024 and beyond.
+She was featured in a retrospective exhibition about play called the Object/s of Play: The Work of Cas Holman and Karen Hewitt at Shelburne Museum in Shelburne, VT.
+Cas is also writing a book about play with science co-writer Lydia Denworth.

 If we want to create, innovate, and collaborate in fresh ways, we need to tap into the power of play—which is for everyone, not just for kids.
 In this talk, award-winning toy designer and educator Cas Holman illustrates how play is a fundamental element of creativity.
 Using examples from her own design work and decades of observing and facilitating play, she explains how play inspires unexpected outcomes and allows for new discoveries that might otherwise be unreachable or seem impossible.
 Her approach has helped teams reframe their understanding of their goals and create new approaches and processes to evaluate and achieve them.
 She’s already brought her workshops to the likes of Nike, Ford, and Disney Imagineering, helping them integrate the benefits of play into their work.
 A keen observer of human behavior, Cas’s insights make her a go-to for teams looking to energize their process and reframe corporate habits.